 Want to get your PlayStation 4 Pro fully kitted out?
 Here’s a look at four accessories that may not be essential pick-ups, but they’ll help you make the most of your fresh console.

-Much cheaper than its high-end PC rivals and primed for living room gaming, the PlayStation VR plugs right into your PS4 console and lets you soak in immersive, 360-degree game experiences.
-It's not as refined as those pricier rivals, as we had some technical issues during our review testing – but when it works well, it can be pretty brilliant.
-You'll need the PlayStation Camera (£39) for this, and will probably want PlayStation Move remotes (£70 for two) as well.
+Now much, much cheaper than its high-end PC rivals and primed for living room gaming, the PlayStation VR plugs right into your PS4 console and lets you soak in immersive, 360-degree game experiences.
+It’s not as refined as those pricier rivals, but it has arguably the best VR game selection today.

-You can find much pricier gaming headsets and certainly some cheaper ones too, but Sony's Wireless Stereo Headset 2.0 (a.k.a. the Gold Wireless Headset in the States) finds the sweet spot in terms of price, sound quality, comfort, and build strength.
-It's incredibly easy to use, has great 7.1 virtual surround sound, and folds up for better storage too.
+You can find much pricier gaming headsets and certainly some cheaper ones too, but Sony’s Gold Wireless Headset finds the sweet spot in terms of price, sound quality, comfort, and build strength.
+It’s incredibly easy to use, has great 7.1 virtual surround sound, and folds up for better storage too.

 Like your game consoles propped upwards rather than laying flat?
 Well, Sony’s got you covered with the vertical stand, which works with both the Pro and the Slim consoles.
 The black-to-clear gradient effect is pleasing, although 18 quid for a chunk of plastic might seem excessive – still, it seems plenty stable once attached.
 Better than risking it without the stand, eh?